Skip to content

 Logging

-Log file location
+Log files location

 Log files are located in the "Logs" subdirectory of the Logi Plugin Service data directory:

-Plugin Logging
+Plugin logging

 Setting up logging for new plugins